MFoster/MEFSocketBundle/README.md

     socket.send("hello");

-If everything worked right you should receive a response back from the server with "Why hello yourself" and you can consider your websocket server up and running, now get to implementing something cool with it.
+If everything worked right you should receive a response back from the server with "Why hello yourself" and you can consider your websocket server up and running.

+I will now shamelessly plug my other project [TrafficJS]4.
+Which is a javascript library coupled with [Backbone.js][5] to handle XmlHttpRequest and WebSocket communications in an elegant event driven fashion.
+I will be using it in conjunction with this bundle so you can bank on there being benefits from using both.

+now get to implementing something cool with it.